 Another scary statistic?
 A survey by Accenture found that 18% of healthcare employees would sell customer data for as little as $500.
 Between breaches from the outside and leaks from the inside, there has never been a better time to upgrade your healthcare cyber security training.

-Even healthcare leaders admit there is room for improvement.
+And, even healthcare leaders admit there is room for improvement.
 In a survey by KPGM, over half of the 154 healthcare leaders surveyed said that their organizations either did not have written operating procedures for security breaches, or, if they did, the leaders did not know what those procedures were.
 Most of these leaders pointed out that most changes in healthcare cyber security training occurred after a breach, with changes in leadership (17%), upgraded technology (15%), and improved training (14%) being the most common responses.

 A final study by Accenture and the American Medical Association found that doctors themselves were not immune, with over half of respondents reporting a healthcare phishing attack (usually via email).